Sports Injury Recovery

-- Warm up well before playing and stretch your muscles.
+- Warm up well before playing by stretch your muscles.
 This improves the blood flow to the cartilage, which increases cartilage volume, thus enabling it to absorb impacts better.

-- If you have already had a ligament injury or if one of your joints is unstable: wear a joint guard, a support or sport compression garments.
+- If you have already had a ligament injury or if one of your joints is unstable: wear a joint guard, support, or sport compression garments.
 These stabilize the joint and make sure it doesn't twist so easily.

 - Avoid repetitive incorrect use: make sure you wear safe footwear.